ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S22/slides.md

 ### Variances:

 - Variances are termed 'favorable' and 'unfavorable' based on their impact on income.
 - Keep in mind that budgets are plans, so any variance is evidence that things did not go according to plan.

+### Variances:

 - Favorable (F) variance:  actual revenue > budgeted revenue actual expense < budgeted expense
-- Unfavorable (U) variance: actual revenue < budgeted revenue actual expense > budgeted expense
+- Unfavorable (U) variance: actual revenue < budgeted revenue actual expense >
+  budgeted expense

 ### Example: Country Club